What is NFC? The Tap-to-Connect Tech You’re Already Using

 For example, if you have two smartphones equipped with NFC, you will feel them successively.

 He would touch the back of your NFC tag with an NFC tag if he had an NFC tag.
-NFC is included in a wide range of devices and Android devices like the Nexus 4, Galaxy S III, Galaxy Nexus, Nexus S, and HTC One X.
+NFC is included in various Android devices like the Nexus 4, Galaxy S III, Galaxy Nexus, Nexus S, and HTC One X.

 However, no Apple iPhone includes NFC hardware.